The answer is that the last 6 digits of Defender VINs more than likely incremented sequentially.

 This was the point where that specific chassis with the specific build sheet was linked with the vehicle's final VIN.
 The build specification was already known by the system (e.g. RHD/LHD, Engine spec, etc.) so was able to insert the appropriate digits for the final VIN.
 For the 6 digit number at the end of the VIN, it would have made sense to just take the number used for the preceding chassis and increment it by 1.
 This would mean that the last 6 number digit would be completely independent of a Defender's specification, allowing greater flexibility on the production line.

-For example, if a build for a specific customer was cancelled the day before assembly, to prevent loosing capacity a more generic Defender specification could replace it.
+For example, if a build for a specific customer was cancelled the day before assembly, to prevent losing capacity a more generic Defender specification could replace it.
 That more generic Defender would take the last 6 digits of the VIN that the specific customer build would have gotten.
 This would mean that you would create VINs at the moment of assembly.
 If you created VINs when the build slot was assigned, you would have to change or obsolete particular VINs if the build slots changed their order for any reason, which would be a waste of VINs.
 Having VINs assigned at the first moment of assembly supports the notion that the last 6 digits of a VIN incremented sequentially with no gaps.

-If you worked on the Defender production line or know someone who did, I would love to get more information about this.
+If you worked on the Defender production line or know someone who did, I would LOVE to get more information about this.
 So please get in contact - details in the footer.